-When I was little, I remember seeing all the women in my family preparing countless and huge cake tins with the rice cake.
-My mother told me that when she was little, the cake tins of her mother, were so large that they were unable to get into the ovens.
-They needed to bake them in the ovens of the bakeries, along with the bread, and so it was for many other families.
+My mother told me that when she was little, her mother’s cake pans were so big that they could not fit in the oven.
+They needed to go to the bakeries and use their bigger ovens.
+They placed the pans along with the bread, and so it was for many other families.

-For this recipe I used the anise liqueur, but many recipes include a secret mix of liqueurs in varying amounts, which may include brandy, cognac, liquor mint (or a peppermint), Alchermes, Sambuca, Sassolino or Maraschino.
+For this recipe, I used anise liqueur.
+But many recipes include a secret mix of liqueurs in varying amounts.
+They may include brandy, cognac, liquor mint (or peppermint), Alchermes, Sambuca, Sassolino, or Maraschino.

-Personally I prefer the typical recipe of Avenza, a hamlet of Carrara, and I prefer the rice pie baked in a wood oven.
-But, of course, it’s not easy for anyone doing it with the old style.
+Personally, I prefer the typical recipe of Avenza, a suburb of Carrara.
+And I prefer the rice pie baked in a wooden oven.
+But, of course, it’s not easy for anyone to do it with the old style.

-I invite you to try this “easy to make” rice pie recipe, I’m curious to know what mix of liquor you’ve used!
+I invite you to try this easy-to-make rice pie recipe.
+Once you made it, please tell me what mix of liquor you’ve used!
+I am curious to know!

 Rice Cake recipe